apitrace/apitrace/README.markdown

 very inefficient for big traces with many draw calls.

 A faster approach is to run both the bad and a good GL driver side-by-side.
-The latter can be either a preivously known good build of the GL driver, or a reference software renderer.
+The latter can be either a previously known good build of the GL driver, or a reference software renderer.

 This can be achieved with retracediff.py script, which invokes glretrace with